hashicorp/field-workshops-terraform/INSTRUCTOR_GUIDE.md

 > Terraform has put the security groups back in their correct configuration and restored access to our web application.
 And access is restored!

 > This was a brief demo showing what Terraform open source can do.
 In a moment you'll get some hands on experience with terraform and Azure.
-Let's take a five minute break.
-When you return we'll roll up our sleeves and build some infrastructure.

 ### Timing
 The following schedule assumes you have a group of participants who are brand new to Terraform.
 You should budget between three and four hours for this workshop.
 This is meant as a guideline, you can adjust as needed.